 Speaking of the right demographic, coffee shops need to be designed in a way that not only appeals to their target audience but also caters to them.
 For example, there is no point in having a store designed for children and families but with no space for pushchairs or highchairs.

-A brand has a huge part to play in letting potential customers know who you are and what you’re there for.
-Strong branding is an essential part of coffee shop design because it should flow from the fonts and logos, all the way through to the colours used for the walls, furnishings and decorations.
+A cohesive and visually appealing design can differentiate the coffee shop from competitors and leave a lasting impression on customers.
+Coffee shop design and branding should flow from the fonts and logos, all the way through to the colours used for the walls, furnishings and decorations.

 A fantastic brand is alluring at the start and easy to remember, helping to establish that all-important front of mind.